 The full-featured graphics-enabled mode of VMD is the most demanding, and requires an OpenGL-capable graphics accelerator with up-to-date drivers.
 Some graphics chipsets or GPUs come with drivers that are below-spec and will not be able to run VMD with full graphics capability.
 These will either automatically, or as the result of user-defined environment variables (e.g. VMDSIMPLEGRAPHICS), use a reduced functionality graphics mode within VMD.
 Since the choice of the GPU chipset or card has the biggest impact on the visualization capabilities and performance of VMD, this is the hardware component that is worth spending money on if one's intended use of VMD is primarily focused on visualization related tasks.
-As an added bonus, recent GPUs are now also capable of accelerating some of the computationally demanding tasks within VMD, as will be discussed in more detail below.
+VMD implements a variety of advanced rendering features that hinge upon the availability of GPU hardware and driver support.
+When available, these features enable VMD to interactively display very large or complex structures and support a variety of special stereoscopic 3-D displays [1, 2, 3, 4, 5, 6, 7].
+As an added bonus, recent GPUs are now also capable of accelerating some of the computationally demanding tasks within VMD, discussed in more detail below.